cdapio/coopr/docs/docs/source/guide/admin/chef-automator-plugin.rst

 The example loom service definition invoking this cookbook is called "hosts".
 It simply sets up a "configure" service action of type "chef" and run_list ``recipe[loom_hosts::default]``.
-Note that the community "hostsfile" cookbook is not needed in the runlist since it is declared in loom_hosts's metadata.
+Note that the community "hostsfile" cookbook is not needed in the run-list since it is declared in loom_hosts's metadata.

 **loom_service_runner**
 -----------------------